 Should you file bankruptcy?

-Filing a bankruptcy case might be the best way for you to get out of debt.
+Filing a bankruptcy case might be the best way for you to get out from underneath your pile of debt.
 However, you might also have other debt-relief options available.
 In some cases, an alternative to bankruptcy might be a better way to eliminate debts.
+If you would like to talk to someone about your debt-relief options, Ascend can help!
+Get in touch and we can help you understand your options.